lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

 <a name="controllers"></a>
 ### Controller-Based Layouts

-If you have a controller that needs it's own layout all you need to do is to create a new layout in your theme folder with the same name as your controller.
+If you have a controller that needs its own layout all you need to do is to create a new layout in your theme folder with the same name as your controller.

-    /*
+    /**
-        Uses the blog layout file at:
+     * Uses the blog layout file at:

-            themes/
+     *  themes/
-                my_theme/
+     *      my_theme/
-                    blog.php
+     *          blog.php
      */
-    class Blog extends Front_Controller {
+    class Blog extends Front_Controller
+    {
         public function index()
         {
             Template::render();
         }
     }

 <a name="parent-child"></a>